Mambouna/pgturbo/doc/stickers.rst

     :target: https://www.stickermule.com/supports/opensource

-Laptop stickers are a great way to encourage students to continue tinkering and learning, as well as spreading the word about Pygame Zero.
+Laptop stickers are a great way to encourage students to continue tinkering and learning, as well as spreading the word about Pygame Turbo.

 The stickers should look a little like this (not to scale):